PelionIoT/virtual-demo-for-pelion/README.md

     total 12824
     -rwxr-xr-x 1 1000 1000 6562120 Jan 27 10:30 current_fw.bin
-    -rwxr-xr-x 1 root root 6562160 Jan 27 10:43 new_fw.bin
+    -rwxr-xr-x 1 root root 6562120 Jan 27 10:43 new_fw.bin
     ```
 5. We are now ready to generate a delta firmware using the `manifest-delta-tool`:
     ```
     $ manifest-delta-tool -c firmwares/current_fw.bin -n firmwares/new_fw.bin -o firmwares/delta-patch.bin

     2021-01-27 10:44:30,382 INFO Current tool version PELION/BSDIFF001
-    Wrote diff file firmwares/delta-patch.bin, size 353657.
-Max undeCompressBuffer frame size was 512, max deCompressBuffer frame size was 222.
+    Wrote diff file firmwares/delta-patch.bin, size 245215.
+Max undeCompressBuffer frame size was 512, max deCompressBuffer frame size was 189.
     ```

     If we list the directory contents, we can verify the producing of the `delta-patch.bin` firmware.
-Notice the significant shrinkage in size, from 6.3MB of a full firmware image down to a delta of 346K!
+Notice the significant shrinkage in size, from 6.3MB of a full firmware image, down to a delta of 240K!

     ```
     ls -l firmwares/delta-patch.bin

-    -rw-r--r-- 1 root root  353657 Jan 27 10:44 delta-patch.bin
+    -rw-r--r-- 1 root root  245215 Jan 27 10:44 delta-patch.bin
     ```

 6. Start the update campaign